CodeYourFuture/CYF-PD/content/blocks/prep-public-speaking-circles-of-influence/readme.md

     goal: Prepare a THREE-minute talk on a topic you are very familiar with and confident about
     content: >-
-      Think of ONE topic that might be suitable for your short talk.
-It must be something you are VERY confident and comfortable with and does not have to be technical.
+      Think of **ONE topic** that might be suitable for your short talk.
+It must be **something you are VERY confident and comfortable** with and **does not have to be technical**.
 For example, it could be about some particular cooking method or simple recipe, a favourite hobby or sport, or tourist tips for a place you love.
 You will not use slides or any other props.

-      For your topic, think of THREE key messages that are the most important.
-For example, if your topic was “How to create the perfect poached egg”, your three messages might be: 1) how to prepare the water; 2) the best way to crack the egg; 3) how long to cook it.
+      For your topic, think of **THREE key messages** that are the most important. *For example, if your topic was “How to create the perfect poached egg”, your three messages might be: 1) how to prepare the water; 2) the best way to crack the egg; 3) how long to cook it.*

-      Do some quick (<10 minutes) internet research on HOW to deliver short talks to small groups.
+      Do some quick (<10 minutes) internet research on **HOW to deliver short talks** to small groups.
 Some things you might consider:

-      * **Organise your talk**:  tell them what you’re going to tell them; tell them; tell them what you told them.
+      * **Organise your talk**:  tell them what you will say to them;

       * **Know your audience**: think about what they might already know and what is important for them to understand from your talk.

       * **Connect to your audience** with an example or short story.
 Interact with them by asking closed questions.

-      * **Control your voice**: speak clearly, not too fast, and leave pauses for your audience to think
+      * **Control your voice**: speak clearly, not too fast, and leave pauses for your audience to think.

       * **Manage nervousness**: start with some deep breaths, a big smile, and focus on your message, not you.